Ultimate Guide To Awesome Sales Message For B2B Startups

 Call to action – encourage a trial on your website or a quick phone call to discover a potential match.

-Have a look at the two examples below to see how successful companies reformat their core UVP and USP to fit different channels – rather than simply putting links to their homepage in emails/Facebook ads.
+Have a look at the four examples below to see how successful companies reformat their core UVP and USP to fit different channels – rather than simply putting links to their homepage in emails/Facebook ads.
 This makes the whole process of creating and testing messaging comparatively systematic, straightforward and effective.

 First up, Highspot.
 Take a look at their website homepage (above the fold and below the fold) and a sample cold email.
 Can you spot the different versions of USP and UVP they’ve used in both channels?